+Dimension 1: Intoxication, Withdrawal, and Addiction Medications Client is free from intoxication or withdrawal symptoms/risks.
-The client's status in this dimension is characterized by one of the following:

-- a.
-The client's biomedical conditions, if any, are stable or are being currently addressed and do not interfere with treatment; or - b.
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by one of the following: a.
+The client's biomedical conditions, if any, are stable or are being currently addressed and do not interfere with treatment; or b.
 The client is responding to treatment for biomedical conditions that are not severe enough to warrant inpatient treatment yet distract from recovery efforts.
 Such conditions require medical monitoring and/or medical management, which can be provided by the program or through a concurrent arrangement with another treatment provider.

-Dimension 3: Emotional, Behavioral and Cognitive Conditions and Complications

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client is making progress toward resolution of an emotional, behavioral, or cognitive condition, but he or she has not resolved the condition(s) sufficiently to allow discharge or transfer to a less intensive level of care; or - b.
-The client continues to display significant depression, with thoughts of self-harm, but is making progress in achieving treatment objectives; or - c.
-The client is being held pending transfer within 72 hours to an acute psychiatric inpatient service; or - d.
-The client manifests continued recurrent impulsive behavior (angry outbursts, withdrawal from social contacts, violation of program expectations), which is slowing, but is not preventing progress in treatment; or - e.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+The client is making progress toward resolution of an emotional, behavioral, or cognitive condition, but he or she has not resolved the condition(s) sufficiently to allow discharge or transfer to a less intensive level of care; or b.
+The client continues to display significant depression, with thoughts of self-harm, but is making progress in achieving treatment objectives; or c.
+The client is being held pending transfer within 72 hours to an acute psychiatric inpatient service; or d.
+The client manifests continued recurrent impulsive behavior (angry outbursts, withdrawal from social contacts, violation of program expectations), which is slowing, but is not preventing progress in treatment; or e.
 The client manifests continued risk of severe self-defeating behaviors, such as running away, return to victimization or a return to illegal drug activities; however, he/she is making progress in achieving treatment objectives.

-The client recognizes that he/she has an alcohol/other drug problem and is responding to treatment but has not demonstrated behaviors indicative of the problem-solving or social skills necessary to cope with the problem.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client exhibits moderate intensification of addiction symptoms (such as difficulty postponing gratification and related drug seeking behaviors) which would jeopardize his or her ability to respond to treatment in a less intensive level of care. - b.
-The client recognizes relapse triggers or dysfunctional behaviors that previously have undermined sobriety but demonstrates minimal understanding of his/her self-defeating responses to such triggers or use of such dysfunctional behaviors; however, the client is progressing in treatment; or - c.
+Dimension 4: Substance Use-Related Risks The client's status in this dimension is characterized by one of the following: a.
+The client exhibits moderate intensification of addiction symptoms (such as difficulty postponing gratification and related drug seeking behaviors) which would jeopardize his or her ability to respond to treatment in a less intensive level of care. b.
+The client recognizes relapse triggers or dysfunctional behaviors that previously have undermined sobriety but demonstrates minimal understanding of his/her self-defeating responses to such triggers or use of such dysfunctional behaviors; however, the client is progressing in treatment; or c.
 The client recognizes relapse triggers or dysfunctional behaviors that previously have undermined sobriety but does not demonstrate the skills necessary to interrupt such behaviors and apply the alternative coping skills needed to maintain ongoing abstinence.

-The client's status in this dimension is characterized by one of the following:
+Dimension 5: Recovery Environment Interactions The client's status in this dimension is characterized by one of the following: a.

-- a.
 Problem aspects of the client's social and interpersonal environment are responding to treatment but are not sufficiently resolved to support recovery.
-Thus, the client is not ready for discharge or transfer to a less intensive level of care; or - b.
+Thus, the client is not ready for discharge or transfer to a less intensive level of care; or b.
 The client's social or interpersonal environment has not changed or has deteriorated, and the client needs additional treatment to learn to cope with the current situation or to take steps to secure an alternative environment.
+Dimension 6: Person-Centered Considerations The client recognizes that he/she has an alcohol/other drug problem and is responding to treatment but has not demonstrated behaviors indicative of the problem-solving or social skills necessary to cope with the problem.
+DISCHARGE CRITERIA Meets ASAM PPC-2 discharge criteria for this level of care: